openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Simple Editor**

-  The graphical user interface in a problem component that contains formatting buttons and is available for some problem types.
+  The graphical user interface in a problem component that contains a toolbar for adding Markdown formatting to the text you supply.
+The simple editor is available for some problem types.
 For more information, see :ref:`partnercoursestaff:Problem Studio View`.

+**Single Sign-On (SSO)**

+  SSO is an authentication service that allows a user to access multiple related applications, such as Studio and the LMS, with the same username and password.
+The term SSO is sometimes used to refer to third party authentication, which is a different type of authentication system.
+For information about third party authentication, see :ref:`Third Party Authentication<T>`.

 .. _Split_Test: